nottocode/competitive_code/README.md

-# competitive_code
+# competitive_coding
-This contains the code of all the problems solved on different coding platforms.
+This contains the code of all the problems solved by me on different coding platforms.